Hagley has approximately 500 adults and teens who volunteer.

 Yes!
 Groups may contact the volunteer manager to discuss the kind of activity they are looking for, date(s), availability, group size, etc.

 Hagley is part of the VolunteerDelaware 50+ (volunteers age of 50+) and sends hours to them for credit if we know you are a member of the VolunteerDelaware group. http://www.volunteerdelaware.org/HOC__cmscontent?CMSId=a0UA0000013ZziXMAS

 Since 1998, students grades nine-twelve can earn one elective credit towards graduation upon completing 90 hours of community service during two semesters.
 The semesters do not have to be consecutive or in the same calendar year.
 Hours must be performed outside the student's regularly scheduled school day. http://www.volunteerdelaware.org/HOC__cmscontent?CMSId=a0UA0000005kWgxMAE

 This depends on the role you are looking to fill.
 For some roles in the library, we ask for a library degree or some experience in the library field.
 Other roles have some training prior to the event or job, and some opportunities have on the job training.

 Yes, training does count as volunteer hours.

 Volunteers may indicate their interest in an event or activity by logging into www.myvolunteerpage.com and using the sign-up tab.
-The volunteer manager will assign volunteers and let them know when those assignments have been made.
+The volunteer manager or staff member will assign volunteers and let them know when those assignments have been made.

 Nationwide Criminal Database, Multi-State Sex and Violent Offenders Report, Free Wanted Persons Security Screen, and if lived in counties in past 10 years outside DE, then check run on those counties.
-Delaware has its own form youll fill out to have the state do its own check.
-Paper forms filled out for DE will be sent to DE State directly.
+Delaware has its own form you'll fill out to have the state do its own check.
 Personal application information will not be held at Hagley.